Embracing imperfection

 In reality, life does not always go according to plan.

-In vaccinations, a weakened virus is being introduced to the human body.
-This "jolts" and disrupts the normal functioning of the human body but also enables the immune system to “learn” and defend itself from similar future external threats.
+In the case of vaccinations, a weakened virus is being intentionally introduced to the human body to disrupt the normal functioning of the biological system but also to enable the body's immune system to learn and defend itself from future similar threats.

-Darwin’s theory of evolution also illustrates that perfectionism, in the form of inbreeding and lack of genetic diversity also results in weaker offspring.
-The blemish in the pedigree lineage is what makes the each generation of organisms stronger.
+Another example: Inbreeding, which according to Darwin’s theory of evolution also illustrates that perfectionism through the lack of genetic diversity also results in weaker offspring.
+A blemish in pedigree is what makes the each generation of organisms better versions of themselves.
 It is the imperfection that makes them stronger and increases their probability of survival.

 Being too perfect makes one vulnerable to shocks - the shock of losing a job, money, health, basically anything precious.
 The little disruptions that throw us off the conventional course of life can be discomforting and at times debilitating.
 But they help build up our defences, make us mentally stronger and conditions us to be better prepared for other nasty surprises in life.

-Therefore, nowadays, when I see successful people being portrayed in the media, I don't always look up to them as perfect role models for where they are now.
-In getting to where they are today, many of them may have crossed many boundaries and broken many rules before getting to where they are today.
-Not to be pessimistic but many start-ups end up as failed ventures by following the conventional path of growth.
+And so these days when I see successful people being portrayed in the media, I don't necessarily always look up to them as perfect role models for where they are now.
+Many of them may have crossed boundaries and broken many rules before getting to where they are today.
+At the risk of sounding too pessimistic, many start-ups end up as failed ventures by following the conventional path of growth.

 Never try to be the perfect persona of what the world wants you to be.